 The Duke Revenue Cycle & Financial Management Fellowship offers the opportunity to gain in-depth experience and knowledge of how revenue cycle operations management impacts all levels across the health system.
 Efficient revenue cycle management is vital to health system sustainability and affects many aspects of hospital and clinical operations, such as clinical care-giving and documentation, hospital admissions, and the patient experience.
 In the first year, the Fellow gains exposure to core revenue cycle competencies while developing relationships across the Duke Health entities.
 During the second year, the Fellow works closely with senior leadership within specific departments and service lines to develop competencies that will prepare the fellow for a post-fellowship position in their area of interest.
 Throughout the fellowship, the Revenue Cycle Fellow will gain familiarity with diverse revenue cycle organizational issues in the health system and gain practical administrative experience via involvement in various projects and rotations.

-The Duke Primary Care Physician Network Management Fellowship offers the opportunity to expand your knowledge of the primary care field while gaining valuable experience.
+The Duke Primary Care Physician Network Management Fellowship offers the opportunity to expand your knowledge of the primary care field while gaining valuable experience and receiving personal mentoring from the Senior Leadership Team.
 During the first year, Fellows gain exposure to physician practice and network management through shadowing opportunities and meaningful project work that pairs practice management concepts with strategic network and Health System initiatives.
-The second year provides participants with the opportunity to align their professional goals and interests with the priorities of the organization, working closely with senior network leadership.
+The second year provides participants with the opportunity to align their professional goals and interests with the priorities of the organization while working closely with senior network leadership.